CodePilot Quick Start Guide

 Do not skip steps.
 Each step assumes the previous one is working.

-Step 1: Start With a Baseline Build
+1: Baseline Build

 Your first request should ask for a core or baseline version only.